 After four years of struggles, Michelangelo delivered one of the world’s greatest masterpieces and proved he was a genius for all time

 Michelangelo’s central painting is the story of Genesis from the Bible.
 His vision was beyond anything anyone else had ever envisioned.
 No one had ever portrayed God as he did in “The Creation of Adam” and the other panels on creation.

-Unfortunately, there was controversy about the number of the large nude in the Pope’s private chapel.
+Unfortunately, there was controversy about the number of large nude in the Pope’s private chapel.
 The controversy increased after Michelangelo painted the fresco called “The Last Judgment” on one of the walls below his ceiling masterpiece.
-At that time, the press was emerging, and the press labelled his art as pornographic.
-This controversy propelled more people go and see the artwork and exacerbated the controversy.
+At that time, the press was emerging, and the press labeled his art as pornographic.
+This controversy propelled more people to go and see the artwork and exacerbated the controversy.

 - What is my role in the evolving human drama presented in the Sistine Chapel?